awknode/homelab-2/README.md

     - [4.1. argocd sync bootstrap-core-app of apps](#41-argocd-sync-bootstrap-core-app-of-apps)

 ## 1.2. note about old version
-argocd doesnt allow mounting secrets to the repo server anymore. re-created the project - started from scratc
+argocd doesnt allow mounting secrets to the repo server anymore. re-created the project - started from scratch

 ## 1.3. goals
 - full disk encryption of proxmox hypervisor